Licensing procedures

 Licensing procedures under the Energy Act

 Major power line projects are also subject to Norway’s rules for governance of investment projects.
+These rules were established in 2013.
 This involves a needs analysis and choice of concept, and external quality assurance to determine whether a project is viable.
 Full documentation of this procedure must be submitted to the Ministry, which decides whether a proposal can be submitted and the procedures described above can be started.

 Processing time